• Facebook

 December 17, 2025/in EYFS, Leadership, Pastoral, Primary Curriculum, Secondary Curriculum, Support Staff Jan 2026, Feb 2026, Mar 2026, Apr 2026, May 2026, Jun 2026, Jul 2026 Online delivery /by Laura Lusardi

-Mental Health Knowledge for Managers is a new course available to start from 26th January 2026 and will be undertaken online, at your own pace, in 25 minute blocks amounting to 3 hours total training time.
+Mental Health Knowledge for Managers is a new course available to start from 26th January 2026 for the remainder of the year and will be undertaken online, at your own pace, in 25 minute blocks amounting to 3 hours total training time.

 Please book to the left and full instructions will be shared with you for you to undertake this programme.